Birrellc/Navigating-Newcastle/static/testing/testing.md

 - Validation Notes

-*** BUG FOUND *** - while doing my tests for update_word.html I found that if I update my own word for example 'test' to 'test1' test will be replaced and no longer exist but if another user created test1 before i updated test to test1 there would then be 2 test1's in the dictionary.
+**_ BUG FOUND _** - while doing my tests for update_word.html I found that if I update my own word for example 'test' to 'test1' test will be replaced and no longer exist but if another user created test1 before i updated test to test1 there would then be 2 test1's in the dictionary.

+### PROFILE (profile.html)

+- Visability:

+1. Correct username displays on page.
+2. Correct words display on page.
+3. Correct buttons display on page.

+- Features:

+1. Clicked 'Add Word' button which loads the 'add_word' page correctly.
+2. Clicked 'Update' button which loads the 'update_word' page correctly.
+3. Clicked 'Delete' button which deletes the word from the page as expected.
+4. Clicked on the dictionary word and the collapsible drops down displaying definition example and added by as expected.

+### DICTIONARY (dictionary.html)

+- Visability:

+1. Search bar displays correctly.
+2. Dictionary collapsible and words appear correctly on page.
+3. Correct buttons display on page.
+4. (admin) Update buttons and Delete buttons for every word appear if user is logged as admin.

+- Features:

+1. (admin)Clicked 'Update' button which loads the 'update_word' page correctly.
+2. (admin)Clicked 'Delete' button which deletes the word from the page as expected.
+3. Clicked on the dictionary word and the collapsible drops down displaying definition example and added by as expected.
+4. Typed 'test' (which was created earlier but will be removed before submission) to the search bar and hit search and the dictionary returned the word test as a collapisible with its definition, example and added by inside correctly.
+5. After displaying only 'test' i clicked the reset button which reloaded the page and displayed the rest of the dictionary again as expected.

+- Search Bar Validation Rules:

+1. Word being searched cannot start or end with a whitespace.

+### Error pages (403.html, 404.html 500.Html)

+#### 403

+- This is a forbidden page inplace incase it is ever needed in future development as currently i'm using login decorators instead.

+Navigated to [/403.html](http://navigating-newcastle.herokuapp.com/403.html) which correctly loaded the page.
+Next i clicked the 'Return Home' button which worked as expected and took me back to the homepage.

+#### 404

+- This is a does not exist page used for whenever a user tries to navigate to a page on the website that doesnt exist.

+1. Navigated to [/404.html](http://navigating-newcastle.herokuapp.com/404.html) which correctly loaded the page.
+2. Navigated to [http://navigating-newcastle.herokuapp.com/NotaRealPage.html](http://navigating-newcastle.herokuapp.com/404.html) and was redirected to the 404.html error page instead as expected.
+3. Next i clicked the 'Return Home' button which worked as expected and took me back to the homepage.

+#### 500

+- This is an Internal Server Error page used incase the web app every overloads or fails.

+1. Navigated to [/500.html](http://navigating-newcastle.herokuapp.com/500.html) and was redirected to the 500.html error page.
+2. Next i clicked the 'Return Home' button which worked as expected and took me back to the homepage.